sigmaister/copy_CollapsOS/recipes/rc2014/README.md

     screen /dev/ttyUSB0 115200

 Press the reset button on the RC2014 to have Forth begin its bootstrap process.
 Note that it has to build more than half of itself from source.
-It takes a while about 30 seconds to complete.
+It takes about 30 seconds to complete.

-Once bootstrapping is done, you'll get a and you should see the Collapse OS prompt.
+Once bootstrapping is done you should see the Collapse OS prompt.
 That's a full Forth interpreter.
 You can have fun right now.

 However, that long boot time is kinda annoying.
 Moreover, that bootstrap code being in source form takes precious space from our 8K ROM.
 We already have our